USRSE/usrse.github.io/_posts/2022-12-10-election-results.md

 * Kenton McHenry
 * Miranda Mundt

 We're excited to welcome three new members to the [Steering Committee](/about/steering-committee/) and to have Julia back for two more years.
+Learn more about the new members from their [candidate information](/2022-11-18-sc-candidates/).

 Thanks to our other excellent candidates Keith Beattie, Aaron Holmes, Lauren Milechin, Lance Parsons, and Joshua Teves for making the election a success.
 All of them have helped to grow US-RSE and make it successful.
 We look forward to their continued contributions.